Sutherland line closure for points installation, December 2018

 The local concrete plant has restarted.
 12m³ of concrete was ordered.
 15m³ turned up.
-With a crew on only 2 workers, this was placed, locking various bits of the track into position.
-The remaining bits need more rail lining before they to get locked in with concrete.
-The day was hot, humid and still.
-It was hot hard work.
+With a crew of CSO and Museum workers, this was placed, locking various bits of the track into position.
+The remaining sections need more aligning before they to get locked in with concrete.

 Saturday 2nd February 2019

 After another delay due to the Australia day public holiday, we were able to purchase another 8 cubic metres of concrete to finish most of the 4 foot on the related track.
 There is now only 2.5 linear metres of track left to finish.
 This will be done in the 2 weeks as some minor adjustments need to be done on the track before it can be finished concreting.
 This can only be done after this recent load of concrete cures to prevent cracking of the recently poured concrete.

 Wednesday 6th of February 2019

 Another 3.6 cubic metres of concrete was poured at the TAFE crossing track relay in the 6 foot and Western Cess by the Wednesday infrastructure crew.

 Tuesday night 12th February 2019

-Completed lifting the dipped rail the maximum we could without seriously cracking the previous concreted sections.
-The head was rewelded and the replacement western running rail was started to be welded in.
+Completed lifting the dipped rail the maximum we could without cracking the previous concreted sections.
+The head was welded and the replacement western running rail was started to be welded in.

 Wednesday 13th February 2019